Internalized sexism

-Internalized sexism takes the form of sexist behaviors and attitudes enacted by women toward themselves or other women and girls.
-On a larger scale, internalized sexism falls under the broad topic of internalized oppression, which "consists of oppressive practices that continue to make the rounds even when members of the oppressor group are not present."
-Internalized sexism can cause a wide range of effects, for instance problems with one’s mental health and body image.
-Modes of internalization of sexism include early childhood inculturation and consumption of media, while language can also moderate power imbalances between groups and perpetuate internalized sexism.
+Internalized sexism is a form of sexist behavior and attitudes enacted by women toward themselves or other women and girls.
+Internalized sexism is a form of internalized oppression, which "consists of oppressive practices that continue to make the rounds even when members of the oppressor group are not present."
+Internalized sexism can have a range of effects on women and girls such as problems with mental health and body image.
+Modes of internalization of sexism include early childhood inculturation and consumption of media, especially of celebrity and entertainment news.

 Effects

-Internalized sexism has the potential to lead to body issues, lack of self-confidence, competition, and a sense of powerlessness.
+Internalized sexism has the potential to lead to body issues and a lack of self-confidence.
 It is a major setback in resolving issues of sexism as a whole.
 Ties to psychological distress such as anxious, depressive or somatic symptoms, have been identified as results of internalized sexism.
 Possible effects can be depression and suicidal impulses.

 Additionally, studies have found connections between sexual objectification as a result of internalized sexism and body shame, sexual objectification, and disordered eating.
 Internalized sexism also plays a role in lowered academic goals and diminished job performance.
-On a larger scale, the presence of internalized sexism in the world is believed to alienate those affected from each other and thus further promotes continued sexism as a whole.